-Paul is the Policy Director at Open Future.
-He has almost 20 years of experience as a media activist, open policy advocate and systems architect to improve access to knowledge and culture.
+Paul is the Director of Policy at Open Future.
+He has 20+ years of experience as a media activist, open policy advocate and systems architect to improve access to knowledge and culture.
 A political scientist by training, Paul has a deep understanding of the digital transformation’s political, social and legal implications.
-Prior to founding Open Future Paul has served for ten years as the co-director of Kennisland, an Amsterdam based think-tank working on issues related to the knowledge economy.
-Before joining Kennisland in 2007, Paul worked at Waag as head of the Public Research programme.
+Prior to founding Open Future Paul was co-director of Kennisland, an Amsterdam-based think-tank working on issues related to the knowledge economy.
+Before joining Kennisland in 2007, Paul worked at Waag as head of the Public Research program.

 Paul lives with his partner and two daughters in Amsterdam.
 His offline interests include cooking, running, cycling and collecting flyers of African mediums.